kshardha/cicdnewman/README.md

       </p></details><p/>

 * add the following test script under the "Tests" pane in Postman
-  * In this particular test we are looking for a 200 response, a Content-Type header and a specific string to be included in the response body.
+  * In this particular test we are looking for a 200 response, a Content-Type header and a specific string to in the response body.

         pm.test("Status code is 200", function () {
             pm.response.to.have.status(200);